danbev/learning-openssl/notes/issues.md

 64 - 2*32 - 2 = -2
 64 - 2*20 - 2 = 22

-It just seems very strange that the value for sha256 is negative.

 The specification referred to above can be found [here](https://csrc.nist.gov/CSRC/media/Publications/sp/800-56b/rev-2/draft/documents/sp800-56Br2-draft.pdf).

-Now, I noticed that is I don't set the digest which is our case is SHA-256 it will default to SHA-1.
+Now, I noticed that if I don't set the digest which is our case is SHA-256 it will default to SHA-1.
 SHA-1 used a size of 20 instead of 32 which.

 Now, it turns out that it is actually the keysize which is not large enough